Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 If you’re looking for a family-friendly rafting tour in Squamish, a smooth sail down the Cheakamus may be the perfect fit.
 With smaller rapids, lots of incredible scenery, and guides that keep the kids engaged, this is a unique way to experience the region and engage in an eco-friendly adventure that’s fun for all ages.

-Click here to book your Family Friendly Cheakamus Splash Rafting Trip!
+Book your Family Friendly Cheakamus Splash Rafting Trip here!

 Sea To Sky Gondola

 Fun note: Visiting the Sea to Sky Gondola was one of our first assignments with Adventure Awaits!
-I cringe at the photography and the writing but here’s one of our first articles to check out showing you some of the behind-the-scenes pics and what to expect!
-(And yes I hope to head back this summer and update this article too!).
+We’ve been back so many times since so be sure to check out our article showing you some of the behind-the-scenes pics and what to expect!

-Click here to book your Sea to Sky Gondola tickets!
+Purchase your Sea to Sky Gondola tickets here!

 Squamish Via Ferrata Tour